amorychambers/ci-ms2-interactivity/README.md

 ### Developer Goals

+- The website looks good and functions properly in all interactive and non-interactive elements on a range of devices
+- The game functions well on all devices and is clear and consistent to play
+- The site is accessible to a wide range of users and is easy to navigate
+- Offer a personalised experience and communicate clearly to the user how they can interact with the application

 ## User Experience

 ### Target Audience

+- Steam users and games enthusiasts
+- Any user that wants to play a simple memory game

 ### User Stories

 #### First-time User
+As a first-time user, I want to:

+1. Understand what the site is offering and why at first glance
+2. Grasp the rules of the game before starting to play
+3. Be able to easily decide what parameters of the game I want to change
+4. Still be able to play the game if I am not a Steam user or am not seeking a personalised game experience
+5. Know how the game works and how it is processing my personal data
+6. Play on whatever device I am using
+7. Easily contact the creator of the site if I have questions or feedback
+8. Navigate around the site with ease and clarity

 #### Returning User
+As a returning user, I want to:

+9. Start the game quickly, as I already understand the rules
+10. Start a new game when the first game is finished
+11. Choose how I want to play the game
+12. Have a new experience each time I play
+13. Be surprised by games in my game library that I haven't played
+14. Be able to easily check out one of those games at the end of the memory game

 #### Site Owner